 - Amazon Virtual Private Cloud (Amazon VPC)

-While the M Cloud offering of AWS is secure, it does not comply with some regulatory requirements for specific types of sensitive regulated data.
-Among the types of information that may not be maintained, shared, or processed in the M Cloud offering of AWS-GovCloud are:
+While the U-M offering of AWS is secure, it does not comply with some regulatory requirements for specific types of sensitive regulated data.
+Among the types of information that may not be maintained, shared, or processed in the U-M offering of AWS-GovCloud are:

 - Protected Health Information.
 This is because the university and Amazon Web Services have not come to agreement on the necessary Business Associate Agreement mandated by HIPAA.